Radio Thailand World Service

 Radio Thailand World Service is the official international broadcasting station of Thailand.
-It was launched on 20 October 1938 under callsign HSK-9.
+It began foreign-language broadcasting on 20 October 1938 under callsign HSK-9.
 Owned by the National Broadcasting Services of Thailand, the station broadcasts in 10 languages: Thai, English, Chinese, Burmese, Lao, Khmer, Malay, German, Japanese and Vietnamese.
 RTWS is broadcast on the shortwave band using the relay transmitter tower of Voice of America in Ban Dung District, Udon Thani.